 It certainly helps if you’ve been a good customer in the past, but if your interest rate has gone up because of a couple missed payments, there’s a supervisor out there who’s going to have a lot of motivation for lowering it back down in order to ensure you don’t go with someone else.

-Though you won’t save thousands a year from this one little trick, it could still make a big difference to your personal finances.
+Though you won’t save thousands a year from this one little trick to cut your credit card rate, it could still make a big difference to your personal finances.
 If nothing else, it’s free money.